rimakogni/de-prep-steps/11_git_exercises_part_2/11_git_exercises_part_2.md

 ## Amend Github file:

-1. On the github website, navigate to your repository, click the folder `11_git_exercises_part_2`
+1. On the github website, navigate to your repository, click the folder `11_git_exercises_part_2`.
-2. Once inside the folder, click your `git-terminology.txt` file
+2. Once inside the folder, click your `git-terminology.txt` file.
-3. Click the pencil icon to edit this file and add the following to the file
+3. Click the pencil icon to edit this file and add the following to the file:

 ```txt
 git log - shows the most recent commits